 - On a scale of 1 to 10, how strong is the executive support of the agile vision and goals?

-While 94% of organizations are practicing some form of agile, according to 9th annual State of Agile survey, I have witnessed first-hand countless organizations that aren’t doing agile right, aren’t getting the maximum benefits and are just taking a superficial approach.
-Don’t get caught in the trap of thinking you’re agile just because you’re doing stand ups or have a Kanban board.
+While 94% of organizations are practicing some form of agile, according to the 9th annual State of Agile survey, I have witnessed first-hand countless organizations that aren’t doing agile right, aren’t getting the maximum benefits, and are just taking a superficial approach.
+Don’t get caught in the trap of thinking you’re agile just because you’re doing stand-ups or have a Kanban board.
 I hope this has inspired you to take a few minutes to really reflect on whether your organization is truly agile or just superficially so.

 What are some other ways to tell whether your organization is truly agile or just superficially so?

 State of Agile is a trademark of VersionOne Inc.